RecklessPotcover/DECO3500-Project/README.md

 - Interface aesthetics problem.
 - Lack of classification of the severity level of falls.
 #### Direction of progress
-- Design a more friendly/silently detection system instead of using a watch to detect elderly falls.
+- Design a more friendly or silently fall detection system instead of smart watches.

 ## Team Role